Glaucoma surgery: Iridotomy

 An iridotomy involves making puncture-like openings through the iris without the removal of iris tissue.
 Performed either with standard surgical instruments or a laser, it is typically used to decrease intraocular pressure in patients with angle-closure glaucoma.
 A laser peripheral iridotomy (LPI) is the application of a laser beam to selectively burn a hole through the iris near its base.
 LPI may be performed with either an argon laser or Nd:YAG laser.

 There is currently no sufficient evidence to show any benefit on the use of iridotomy versus no iridotomy to slow down visual field loss.
 This is based on analysing four studies with a sample of 3,086 eyes of 1,543 participants; iridotomy seems to improve gonioscopic findings, but does not show to be clinically significant.

 Iridectomy

 An iridectomy, also known as a corectomy or surgical iridectomy, involves the removal of a portion of iris tissue.
 A basal iridectomy is the removal of iris tissue from the far periphery, near the iris root; a peripheral iridectomy is the removal of iris tissue at the periphery; and a sector iridectomy is the removal of a wedge-shaped section of iris that extends from the pupil margin to the iris root, leaving a keyhole-shaped pupil.

+Clear lens extraction

+Clear lens extraction, a surgical procedure in which clear lens of the human eye is removed, may be used to reduce intraocular pressure in primary angle closure glaucoma.
+A study found that CLE is even more effective than laser peripheral iridotomy in patients with angle closure glaucoma.